s14321k/Interview-Qusions-markdowns/JavaBasic.md

 ### `Stack`

 * Subclass of vector.
-It implements the last-in-first-out data structure.
+* It implements the last-in-first-out data structure.
 * Contains all the methods of vector and also provides methods like push(), peak()

 ### `LinkedList`

-* internally uses doubly linked list, non synchronized, manipulation is fast because no shifting is required.
+* Internally uses doubly linked list, non synchronized, manipulation is fast because no shifting is required.
 * Can contain duplicate elements.
 * Maintains insertion order.
 * Access time for an element by index is O(n) since you may need to traverse the list from the beginning.